What's Safe After Your COVID-19 Vaccine?

 If I’m fully vaccinated, am I protected if I’m exposed to someone who has COVID-19?

 The vaccine protects you from the most severe illness and death from COVID-19, but you can still catch the virus and transmit it to others.
 “You should get tested three to five days after that exposure,” Bumpus says.
 “While you are awaiting test results, and after if the test is positive for coronavirus infection, isolate yourself from others as much as possible and wear a mask, even indoors at home, if you have unvaccinated children or other vulnerable household members.

 Does being fully vaccinated protect me from coronavirus variants?

-“We might need to maintain some safeguards for a while as we watch what happens with any currently circulating coronavirus variants,” she says.
+“We need to maintain safeguards for a while as we watch what happens with the currently circulating coronavirus variants,” Bumpus says.
 “We need to take the time to get the facts and figure out each step at a time.
 A measured approach is essential.”

-So far, Bumpus explains, the COVID-19 vaccines offer at least some protection from the circulating coronavirus variants.
-Even if a vaccinated person catches a variant, the vaccine is likely to protect him or her from a serious case of COVID-19.
+So far, Bumpus explains, the COVID-19 vaccines offer at least some protection from the circulating coronavirus variants, including the highly contagious delta variant.
+If a vaccinated person catches a variant, the vaccine is likely to protect him or her from a serious case of COVID-19.

-She adds that coronavirus vaccines protect not only individuals, but also the community at large.
-She explains: “The more people who are vaccinated for the coronavirus, the fewer infections will happen, and fewer infections mean fewer chances for the coronavirus to mutate.”
+She adds that COVID-19 vaccines protect not only individuals but also the community.
+“The more people who are vaccinated for [COVID-19], the fewer infections will happen, and fewer infections mean fewer chances for the coronavirus to mutate,” Bumpus says.